top of page

 Why We Resist

-We resist because we're afraid.
+We resist because we’re afraid.
 Afraid of the unknown.
 Afraid of what might happen if we loosen our grip.
 Afraid that if we stop controlling everything, everything will fall apart.
-And so we white-knuckle our way through life, exhausting ourselves in the process, wondering why peace feels so elusive.
+So, we white-knuckle our way through life, exhausting ourselves in the process, wondering why peace feels so elusive.

 But here’s what fear doesn’t want you to know: most of what you’re afraid of isn’t even real.
 It hasn’t happened.
 It may never happen.
 Your mind is thinking about it, yes, but thinking about something doesn’t make it reality.

-I remember sitting with my psychologist after my father passed, drowning in grief and fear and anxiety.
+I remember sitting with my psychologist after my father passed, drowning in grief, fear, and anxiety.
 She introduced me to a quote that changed everything for me: "Thousands of things have happened in my life, and some of them actually have."
 Those words from Jon Kabat-Zinn cracked something open in me.
 How much of my suffering was happening in my head rather than in reality?

 When we recognise that fear is just a thought—powerful, yes, but still just a thought—we begin to see that we have a choice.
 We can continue to be dragged by our fears, or we can take our attention away from them.
 We can acknowledge them, hold them gently, and then let them go.